FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Putting the empty crate inside your car is the next step to take.
 Although you can safely fit a small crate in the back seat for a smaller dog, large crates will need to be in the cargo area.
 Crates should never be placed in the front seat because of the risk from the airbag.

 If using a small dog crate, the car’s seatbelt should be sufficient.
 If placed lengthwise on the car’s backseat, the crate should stay secure.
-The shoulder harness or seatbelt should fit through the crate’s safety straps easily.
+The shoulder harness or seat belts should fit through the crate’s safety straps easily.
 Pulling and tightening the belt until you hear a click ensures its security.
 You can make sure that the belt is tight by giving it a pull.

 Repositioning the dog travel crate is necessary if you lack seatbelt access.
 The floor of the cargo area is the safest place in these circumstances.
 A blanket or rug will help keep the floor non-slip if the floor lacks rubber mats for better traction.